 You should also avoid getting the cheapest lights that you can.
 You’ll end up paying more for maintenance than what they’re worth.

-- 2022 VERSION LOWER RUNNING COSTS & HIGHER-QUALITY YIELDS: SF LED grow lights utilize the latest...
+- LOWER RUNNING COSTS & HIGHER-QUALITY YIELDS: SF LED grow lights utilize the latest in high...

 - NEW DIODE LAYOUT & DIMMING DESIGN: Newest upgraded SF1000 growing lights, the diodes...